Showtime at the Apollo

-Showtime at the Apollo (formerly It's Showtime at the Apollo and Apollo Live) is an American variety show that first aired in syndication from September 12, 1987 to May 24, 2008.
+Showtime at the Apollo (formerly It's Showtime at the Apollo and Apollo Live) is an American variety show that first aired in syndication from September 12, 1987, to May 24, 2008.
 In 2018, the series returned on Fox with Steve Harvey hosting.
-Filmed at the legendary Apollo Theater in Harlem, the show features live performances from both professional and up-and-coming artists, and also features the Amateur Night competition.
-In many cities such as New York (where it aired on WNBC), it often aired after Saturday Night Live during the late Saturday night/early Sunday morning hours, and was often paired with the similarly-syndicated Soul Train.
+Filmed at the Apollo Theater in Harlem, the show features live performances from both professional and up-and-coming artists, and also features the Amateur Night competition.
+In many cities such as New York (where it aired on WNBC), it often aired after Saturday Night Live during the late Saturday night/early Sunday morning hours, and was often paired with the similarly syndicated Soul Train.

 A live non-televised version of the show takes place every Wednesday (which is the original Apollo Amateur Night competition that has been running for over seventy years), with the taped version of the show for television being recorded in advance on other nights for later airing.

 Hosts

-Many famous R&B, soul, and hip hop performers have appeared on the show, which has had a number of hosts, including Whoopi Goldberg, Rick Aviles, Martin Lawrence, Sinbad, Donna Summer, Mark Curry, Steve Harvey, Mo'Nique, Christopher "Kid" Reid, and Anthony Anderson.
-Kiki Shepard served as co-host from 1987 until 2002.
+Various musicians and entertainers acted as weekly guest hosts during the first two seasons.
+Stand-up comedian Rick Aviles was the first host of Amateur Night, serving in that role until midway through the second season.

 From 1989 to 1991, Sinbad served as the permanent host.
-After Sinbad left, the show reverted to a series of special guest hosts.
-In 1993, Steve Harvey began a seven-year stint as the permanent host.
-At the start of the 1998–99 season, Harvey and Kiki Sheppard hosted a series of "Best of..." episodes until late October because production was delayed due to a labor dispute.
+The series reverted to having guest hosts during the fifth and sixth seasons, with comics Mark Curry and Steve Harvey alternating as hosts of Amateur Night.
+In 1993, Harvey began a seven-year stint as the permanent host.
+At the start of the 1998–99 season, Harvey and Kiki Shepard hosted a series of "Best of..." episodes until late October because production was delayed due to a labor dispute.
 After Harvey left in 2000, he was replaced by Rudy Rush.
 Rush was joined by new comedic dancer C.P.
 Lacey, who replaced Howard "Sandman" Sims, who had retired.
 Harvey returned to host the Fox revival of Showtime at the Apollo, beginning on March 1, 2018.

 Change of production

 The original show was created by veteran television producer Bob Banner in conjunction with Percy Sutton and was produced and directed by BBA senior producer Don Weiner.
 After a dispute with the Apollo Theater Foundation in 2002, the original producers minus Bob Banner, who was no longer with the show after 1996 left to start a rival show called Showtime in Harlem later known simply as Showtime.
 Showtime in Harlem was produced at the Brooklyn Academy of Music.
 The show was later moved to California and renamed Live in Hollywood, lasting one season in 2003 with Shepard as host.
 It's Showtime at the Apollo was subsequently produced by de Passe Entertainment.
-It was for a time, hosted once again by Sinbad, who briefly returned to the show in 2006 while Mo'nique was on maternity leave.
+It was for a time, hosted once again by Sinbad, who briefly returned to the show in 2006 while Mo'Nique was on maternity leave.
 Whoopi Goldberg became the new host for the 2006–2007 season.
 At times, comedian and actor Anthony Anderson hosted during the 2006–2007 season.